Mamiya. <- Previous • Next -> Miki.

 Mikage appears when he is dead because his story has power.
 It is the same reason that Dios appears, even though he is fictional and is said to be dead.
 And see Ruka’s arc.
 Utena is about the power of stories, and its characters represent aspects of that power.
 The way I think of it is that Akio (the patriarchy) invokes Mikage’s patriarchal story, and what we see on the screen represents how Utena and others in the arc interact with his story: Utena learns from it even as she rejects him.
 Her story is ultimately more powerful than his, but she faces duelists who fell under his power.

 When Utena first passes by Mikage’s building, in episode 14 at the start of the Black Rose, Miki tells her about the past fire and the boys who died in it.
 He doesn’t mention Mikage (or professor Nemuro).
-That is the invocation of the story.
+That is the invocation of the story (more precisely, it is how the story is transmitted to Utena).
 At the end of the arc in episode 23, Utena and Miki pass by the building again, and Miki says that nobody died in the fire but no records remain.
 The story is withdrawn and forgotten.

 Professor Nemuro.
 Before he dies, Mikage is called professor Nemuro.
 Older Tokiko still calls him that when she returns to the Academy.
 I think it’s likely that in life he was a university professor, not an Academy student.
 His story has been altered for Akio’s purposes.